lammps/lammps/doc/src/fix_bond_react.rst

 For the 'distance', 'angle', and 'dihedral' constraints (explained above), atom IDs can be replaced by pre-reaction molecule-fragment IDs.
 The molecule-fragment ID must begin with a letter.
-The location of the ID is the average of all atom positions in the fragment.
+The location of the ID is the unweighted average of all atom positions in the fragment.
 The molecule fragment must have been defined in the :doc:`molecule <molecule>` command for the pre-reaction template.

 The constraint of type 'arrhenius' imposes an additional reaction probability according to the temperature-dependent Arrhenius equation: